 It would seem at a minimum that Mr. Zimmerman should answer for his failure to follow the dispatcher's order to stay in his car.

 The one thing we can know for sure that had he do so the young boy would be alive and the police would have sorted matters out more peacefully.

 The trial has been used to further Al Sharpton and Jessie Jackson.
 The media has made it worse by continuously adding a race factor that wasn't there.
 Now we have the Attorney General Holder using the outcome as if the justice system failed, and Trayvon Martin's family can't even begin to truly heal from this because of the media coverage.
 The Obama administration needs to stop using this for their personal agenda.
 Al Sharpton and Jessie Jackson need to get off their soap boxes.

 The media needs to start with only reporting truth.
 Justice is blind to color.
 This was not a racial profile.
 This wasn't a hate crime.
 This was a tragedy where both parties made poor choices, and one person lost his life.
 If Jessie Jackson and Al Sharpton were truly for the African American or Black American community they would be focusing on solving the issue that in the inner cities young black males are killing each other at an alarming rate.

-Page 2 of 5 - Yes it is alarming when in one day 50 people are killed in Chicago, and the majority were black males and these were not race crimes.
+Yes it is alarming when in one day 50 people are killed in Chicago, and the majority were black males and these were not race crimes.
 As a mother I can imagine the fear that parents must have for their children who live in Chicago.
 Why aren't Al Sharpton and Jessie Jackson there working in these areas to stop this senseless loss of life?
 The reason media doesn't cover this.
 Al and Jessie aren't given the opportunity to rant on national news about the injustice.
 They can't ride the race train through town.
 If they can't link it to race, and show people the need for the NAACP, the donations might actually slow down and they might find themselves facing a pay cut.